iotics-live/iotics-Controller/iotics/README.md

 ## Introduction to iotics

-Setup and control Home Assistant with the iotics intuitive user interface. iotics offers advance user permissions, multiple instance suupport, device statistics, event notifications & more. iotics utilizes local protocols & focuses on user privacy. iotics does not collect any personal data.
+Setup and control your Home Assistant OS with the iotics intuitive user interface. iotics offers advance tools to help manage your home with user permissions, multiple instance suupport, device statistics, event notifications & more. iotics utilizes local protocols & focuses on user privacy. iotics does not collect any personal data.

 This add-on serves as a backend for the iotics mobile application.
 The webapp in currently under development.